mdsol-share/crichton/README.md

 ### Running from rake

-Place this into your project as a file under lib/tasks:

-     require 'lint'

-     desc "Generate lint validation of a resource descriptor file" task :lint, [:rd_file] => :environment do |t, args|
-        puts "Linting file "+args[:rd_file]
-        Lint.validate args[:rd_file]
-      end

-And you can invoke lint with `bundle exec rake <resource descriptor file>`
+lint is also a rake task within the crichton gem.
+You can invoke lint with `bundle exec rake[<resource descriptor file>]`

+For those unfamiliar with rake, arguments to rake require brackets.
+In zsh, you must escape the brackets with \[...\]

 ### Logging
 If you use Rails, then the ```Rails.logger``` should be configured automatically.